mykhailo-vaskivnyuk/y-n-w/todo/readme.md

 ## ROUTING

 - set `netView` correctly
-- control routes access in acсordance with `user_state`
+- control endpoints access in acсordance with `user_state`

 ## OTHER